Parasocial interaction: Learning through the media

 Parasocial relationships may be formed during an individual's early childhood.
 In particular, toddlers have a tendency to form parasocial connections with characters that they are exposed to from TV shows and film.
 Children's television shows, such as Dora the Explorer, involve the show's characters directly addressing the audience.
 The result is young children participating in "pseudo-conversations" with the on-screen characters.
 The process of engagement and interaction lead children to creating a one-sided bond where they believe that they have formed a relationship with these fictional characters, viewing them as friends.
-Exposure to this type of media often leads to opportunities for learning.
+Exposure to this type of media often leads to opportunities for educating the child.
 Research has shown that children are more capable of grasping a concept if a character that they are parasocially connected to is the one to present it to them.

 The ability to learn from parasocial relationships is directly correlated to the strength of the relationship, as has been shown in work by Sandra L. Calvert and colleagues.
-In a 2011 study by Lauricella, Gola, and Calvert, eight 21-month-old infants were taught seriation sequencing by one of two characters.
+In a 2011 study by Lauricella, Gola, and Calvert, eight 21-month-old American infants were taught seriation sequencing (placing objects in the correct order—in this study, nesting a set of cups of various sizes) by one of two characters.
 One character, Elmo, is iconic in American culture and therefore socially meaningful, and the other, DoDo, although popular with children in Taiwan, is less well known in American media.
 Children were better able to learn from the socially meaningful character (Elmo) than from the character who was less easily recognized (DoDo).

-Furthermore, children could become better able to learn from less socially-relevant characters such as DoDo, by developing a parasocial relationship with that character.
+Children could become better able to learn from less socially-relevant characters such as DoDo, by developing a parasocial relationship with that character.
 Accordingly, after children were given DoDo toys to play with, their ability to learn from that character increased.
 In a later study, this effect was found to be greatest when children showed stronger parasocial relationships: Children's success on the seriation task, and therefore their ability to learn from a less familiar character, was greatest for children who exhibited more emotional nurturing behaviors toward the DoDo toy during play.